 Since its founding, The Nest has been a participant in Project Infinity, an educational project composed of 7 schools in Atlanta and Greenville, SC who have chosen to study together with depth the experiences of Reggio Emilia.
 In May 2016, seven educators from The Nest (Caroline Berney, Leah Cabrera, Kristi Cameron, Kalei Fowkes, Mandy Palmer, […]Read more about Encounters with Ideas in Reggio Emilia, Pt 1: The Importance of Context

 The Nest is relocating and expanding for the 2016-2017 school year!
 Since opening in August 2011, we have grown from a tiny little program with 18 families to a busting-at-the-seams community of 29 families.
 Quite simply, over the years our 1,500sf house has become too tight.
 While we are sad to leave our lovely little home on […]Read more about The Nest is Expanding!

 As a member of Project Infinity, The Nest participates in Educator Exchange Days.
-During the 2017-2018 school year, The Nest will offer one Educator Exchange Days: Saturday, March 10, 2018from 9:00am-12:00pm In order to register for a 2017-2018 Educator Exchange Days, please complete a registration form.
-Please note that this training is approved for 3 […]Read more about 2017-2018 Educator Exchange Days
+During the 2019-2020 school year, The Nest will offer one Educator Exchange Day, in conjunction with the Grant Park Cooperative Preschool: Thursday, November 7, 2019 from 2pm-5pm In order to register for the Educator Exchange Day, please complete a registration form.
+The […]Read more about 2019-2020 Educator Exchange Day

 Although the basic wooden block has been a classic childhood material since Friedrich Froebel founded the first kindergarten in the early 19th century, modern testing culture has forced schools to push out open-ended materials like blocks from their rightful place in the classroom.
 At a play-based school like The Nest, however, educators seek to honor […]Read more about Exploring the Value of the Basic Block